 - Machinery and equipment - 64%

-According to data from the Bank of Estonia, as of 31.12.2018, Irish companies had made investments totalling 92.2 million euros in Estonia, which is an increase from 101 million years the year before.
-Most Irish investments were made in real estate, finance and insurance.
+According to data from the Bank of Estonia, as of 31.12.2019, Irish companies had made investments totalling 182 million euros in Estonia, which is an increase from 101 million years the year before.
+Most Irish investments are made in real estate, finance and insurance.